Aliases for CRYGA Gene

 GeneCards Summary for CRYGA Gene

 CRYGA (Crystallin Gamma A) is a Protein Coding gene.
-Diseases associated with CRYGA include Cataract and Lens Disease.
+Diseases associated with CRYGA include Lens Disease.
 GO annotations related to this gene include structural constituent of eye lens.
 An important paralog of this gene is CRYGC.